Skip to main content

 Always strive to be on video so you can connect with the person more and, wherever possible, ask the person to be on video at least once during the process.

-You’ll have to glean a lot from a video call, which can be a lot more difficult, and that means that you’ll probably need to spend more time with each candidate.
+You’ll have to glean a lot from a video call—which can be more difficult—and that means that you’ll probably need to spend more time with each candidate

-Often they'll be very far away, and from a different culture, so you need to make sure that they understand expectations and norms and are OK with those.
+Perhaps they’re from a different culture so you need to make sure that they understand expectations and norms and are OK with those.

 For example, if you’re a very collaborative team, but perhaps they’ve been a contractor who just gets given a project to deliver without much communication, make sure you explain the difference to them and that they’re OK with it.

-Additionally, if you are interviewing remote people from an office, be prepared to answer questions on how your company is balancing office-based vs remote employees in terms of opportunities or exposure.
+Additionally, if you’re interviewing remote people from an office, be prepared to answer questions on how your company is balancing office-based vs remote employees in terms of opportunities or exposure.

 A note on interviewing across cultures.
 If you open your candidate pipeline to the world, you better be prepared for all sorts of communication styles.